Amenhotep I: Family

 Amenhotep I was the son of Ahmose I and Ahmose-Nefertari.
 His elder brother, the crown prince Ahmose-ankh, died before him, thus clearing the way for his ascension to the throne.
 Amenhotep probably came to power while he was still young himself, and his mother, Ahmose-Nefertari, appears to have been regent for him for at least a short time.
 The evidence for this regency is that both he and his mother are credited with founding a settlement for workers in the Theban Necropolis at Deir el-Medina.
 Amenhotep took his older sister, Ahmose-Meritamon, as his Great Royal Wife.
 Another wife's name, Sitkamose, is attested on a nineteenth dynasty stele.

 Beyond this, the relationships between Amenhotep I and other possible family members are unclear.
 Ahhotep II is usually called his wife and sister, despite an alternative theory that she was his grandmother.
 He is thought to have had one son by Ahhotep II, Amenemhat, who died while still very young.
 This remains the consensus, although there are arguments against that relationship as well.
-With no living heirs, Amenhotep was succeeded by Thutmose I, who he married to his "sister", Ahmose.
+With no living heirs, Amenhotep was succeeded by Thutmose I, whom he married to his presumed sister, Ahmose.
 Since Ahmose is never given the title "King's Daughter" in any inscription, some scholars doubt whether she was a sibling of Amenhotep I.